 Everyone wants to feel useful and to able to be in charge of something big.
 Yup!
 Being a mother has given me that sense of responsibility, but being a homeschooling mom has brought it to the next level.

 Being a mother, I plan and organize their meals, schedules, and all sorts of daily tasks.
 But being a homeschooling mom, I think deeper, what they want to know, what they are interested in, what they should know right now and etc. I won’t just talk with them once or twice a day, but I plan and prepared fun activities, sensory bins, and even pretend play or field trips for my children during “School Time”.
-I don’t need to wait for the school teacher arrange these things, I have the opportunity to fulfill my own children’s needs.
+I don’t need to wait for the school teacher toarrange these things, I have the opportunity to fulfill my own children’s needs.

 I feel I am not just a mother for my children, but I also have the opportunity to be their teacher, educator, and playmate.

 Even though I graduated from BYU already, and I don’t have any papers to write or exams to take.
 I still love to educate myself.
 Being a homeschooling mom has given me opportunities to learn continually with my children.

 - English: My English is not perfect at all, even though I studied English for my whole life and have my degree from a University in the U.S.A. at the same time, I have never studied in any American elementary school, I had no idea American kids don’t learn English grammar like I did, or that they learn English with phonics and rhymes.
 So I spent a lot of time studying these things myself in order to prepare to teach my children.

 - Chinese: Yes!
 Chinese!
 I know I am capable of teaching my children Chinese, but I have never experienced how to learn as a bilingual like my children.
 Sometimes, I have no idea if I should only speak Chinese with them, or I should use both languages at home.
 Because of the situation, I encouraged myself to research and study more about language acquisition and methods to teach my children.